owtech/foundationdb/documentation/sphinx/source/command-line-interface.rst

 ``profile flow run <DURATION> <FILENAME> <PROCESS...>``

-Enables flow profiling on the specifed processes for ``DURATION`` seconds.
+Enables flow profiling on the specified processes for ``DURATION`` seconds.
 Profiling output will be stored at the specified filename relative to the fdbserver process's trace log directory.
 To profile all processes, use ``all`` for the ``PROCESS`` parameter.

 heap
 ^^^^